-Future acquisitions may result in potentially dilutive issuances of equity securities, the incurrence of indebtedness, increased amortization expense and may not achieve the anticipated benefits of the transaction.
+Future acquisitions may result in potentially dilutive issuances of equity securities, the incurrence of indebtedness and increased amortization expense.

-Future acquisitions may result in dilutive issuances of equity securities, the incurrence of debt, the assumption of known and unknown liabilities, and the amortization of expenses related to intangible assets.
-In addition, acquisitions may result in the diversion of management attention and other resources, and may not achieve the anticipated benefits of the transaction.
-Each of the foregoing could have an adverse effect on our business, financial condition and results of operations.
+Future acquisitions may result in dilutive issuances of equity securities, the incurrence of debt, the assumption of known and unknown liabilities, and the amortization of expenses related to intangible assets, all of which could have an adverse effect on our business, financial condition and results of operations.
 We have taken, and, if an impairment occurs, could take, charges against earnings in connection with acquisitions.
-On March 4, 2013, we completed the acquisition of dbMotion, in which we issued 3,823,453 shares of common stock, par value \$0.01 per share, and borrowed \$130 million under our revolving credit facility to fund a portion of the purchase price.
-There can be no assurance that we will achieve the anticipated strategic benefits of the acquisition.